okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/resolve-import-conflicts/register-inline-hook/index.md

 title: Register the Inline Hook
 ---

-In order for Okta to be able call your external service, you need to provide your service's URL and some other necessary information to Okta.
+In order for Okta to be able call your external service, you need to provide the external service's URL and some other necessary information to Okta.
 You can do this in Admin Console.

 ### Confirm that Inline Hooks is Enabled